Bifidobacterium breve

-Clinical Uses
+Clinical research

 B. breve has been researched and linked to a number of conditions.
 Bifidobacterium breve administered in combination with prebiotics or other probiotics and standard therapy has shown some beneficial effect.
 B. breve is a constituent in the therapeutic, nutritional treatment of IBD.
 This proprietary, standardized, formulation of live bacteria is used to treat ulcerative colitis and may require a prescription.
-Taking Bifidobacteria in combination with Lactobacillus and normal Helicobacter pylori therapy makes the treatment twice as effective while reducing the negative side effects.
+Taking Bifidobacteria in combination with Lactobacillus in normal Helicobacter pylori therapy makes the treatment twice as effective while reducing the negative side effects.
 Bifidobacteria can also be used to treat IBS as well, reducing pain, bloating and constipation.

 B. breve may be linked to chronic obesity.
 A growing pool of evidence suggests that variations in the human gut microbiome correlate with excess weight gain.
-B.breve is a strong candidate for research concerning this issue.
+B. breve is a strong candidate for research concerning this issue.
 A study conducted by Bioscience of Microbiota, Food and Heath(BMFH) suggests that treating pre-obese patients with the B-3 strain of B. breve may stop or reverse obesity.
 However larger studies need to be performed to confirm these results.

 Bifidobacteria and its link to stomach health are being researched along with its link to the brain through the microbiota gut–brain axis.
-Strain A1 of B. Breve has undergone research concerning its effect on Alzheimer's.
+Strain A1 of B. breve has undergone research concerning its effect on Alzheimer's.
 This research has consisted of mouse trials, and to date, shows promise in slowing or reversing the disease.

+Gut colonisation begins at birth and there is evidence suggesting the existence of intrauterine transmission of maternal bacteria to the foetus.
+The way of childbirth strongly influences the first microbial colonisation of newborns gut.
+Children born by natural delivery tend to have an intestinal microbial profile that is similar to their mothers vaginal one while children born by caesarean develop a microbiota similar to that of the mothers skin.

+Research also found that the type of feeding also affects the colonisation of microbial groups in the gut.
+The gut microbiota of forumal fed infants contain a lower amount of Bifidobacterium Breve with respect to breast-fed infants and this could be due to the abundance of these genera which have a more acidic pH in the colon of breast-fed infants.

+For its properties as a probiotic, B. breve has also been found in food technology in the fermentation of milk.
+The positive effects associated to B. breve fermented soymilk has been reported in several studies, showing how it improves lipid metabolism, alcohol metabolism and mammary carcinogenesis in mice models.

 History

-B. breve strains were originally isolated from the feces of human infants.
+B. breve strains were originally isolated from the feces of human infants and represents one of the most used probiotics in infants.
 In 1971, Bifidobacterium parvulorum and Bifidobacterium breve were merged under the name Bifidobacterium breve.
-Bifidobacterium breve administered in combination with prebiotics, probiotics and standard therapy has showed some beneficial effect on gut health.
+Bifidobacterium breve administered in combination with prebiotics, probiotics and standard therapy has shown some beneficial effect on gut health.
 B. breve is a constituent in the therapeutic, nutritional treatment of IBD.
 This proprietary, standardized, formulation of live bacteria is used to treat ulcerative colitis and may require a prescription.